 AHEL 110 Introduction to Phlebotomy • 5 Cr.

 Covers basic responsibilities and skills for phlebotomy.
 Includes venipuncture techniques and safety with laboratory equipment.
 Suitable for individuals with limited health care experience interested in venipuncture.
-Prerequisite: Placement by assessment into ENGL& 101, or completion of ENGL 092 or 093 with a C or better.
-Completion of AHE 100, 110, 120 and HLTH 145 with a C or better at BC, or permission of Program Chair.
-Recommended: First 2 of 3 Hepatitis B vaccinations.
+Prerequisites: Placement by assessment into ENGL 101, or completion of ENGL 092 or 093 with a C or better.
+AHE 100, 110, 120, and BIOL 108 (or 241/242) with a C or better, or permission of Program Chair.
+First 2 of 3 Hep B vaccinations completed (allow 4 weeks).
+Entry code required.
+See bellevuecollege.edu/ahe

 After completing this class, students should be able to: